2020PB/police-brutality/reports/Washington.md

 ### Police shoot peaceful protester | June 7th

-A protester is seen off to the side of the protest, speaking with another protester and holding a bucket.
+A protester is seen off to the side of the protest near 11th and Pine, speaking with another protester and holding a bucket.
 The camera pans away and a shot is heard.
 The camera pans back and shows the man fall to the ground, clutching his back.

 tags: less-lethal, protester, rubber-bullet, shoot

 id: wa-seattle-18

-geolocation:
+geolocation: 47.6152333,-122.3182451

 **Links**